Overview of the Soils Report.

 The following are additional soils features provided from other sources.

-- Minnesota (MN) Soils PI inaccuracies.
-If you generate a Soil map in Minnesota using the Productivity Index, you will receive the following message:
+- Minnesota (MN) Soils PI inaccuracies within the 2014 soil data.
+If you generate a Soil map in Minnesota using the Productivity Index and select the soil version 11/6/2014, you will receive a message similar to the following:

-- Ohio (OH) soils missing Yield and PI numbers - Soil types that have been reclassified by the NRCS no longer have crop yield information associated with it.
+- Ohio (OH) soils missing Yield and PI numbers since Jan 2014 soil release - Soil types that have been reclassified by the NRCS no longer have crop yield information associated with it.
 This is due to inconsistencies between the same soil types in two states.
+At this time there are no solutions to the issue.

 Previous Soil Version